InSoft-development/client/README.md

 clickhouse_play.py - play data from table slices to table slices_play, as an emulation of working stand, accelerated 60 times (each 5 seconds instead 5 minutes) last_row.py - example of receiving data from clickhouse in online mode

+options:

+--help(-h) this info

+--ns(-s) number of space (1 by default)

+--kks(-k) kks browse mode

+--list (-l) <id> list subobjects from <id> object, strings, values, variables etc. all - from root folder, begin - from begin of object folder

+--recursive (-c) read tags recursively from all objects subobjects

+--online(-o) online mode

+--history(-i) history mode (default)

+ONLINE:

+--delta(-d) miliseconds between reading from OPC UA, default 1000

+--mean(-e) count of averaging: 1 means we don't calculate average and send each result to DB, 5 - we calculate 5 results to one mean and send it to DB. default 5

+HISTORY MODE:

+--begin(-b) <timestamp> in YYY-MM-DDTHH:MM:SS.MMMZ format (e.g. 2021-06-01T00:00:00.000Z

+--end(-e) <timestramp>

+--pause(-p) <miliseconds> pause between requests

+--timeout(-t) <ms> maximum timeout, that we are waiting for response from server

+--read-bounds(-r) if we need to read bounds

+--no-bounds(-n) if we don't want read bounds (default)

+--read-bad(-x) read also bad values (default false)

 examples:

 historical access: